YunYunFan Garage Kit Guide

 Color.jpg

-Mix at least twice the amount you need and save the paint in the 1.5ml Eppendorf tubes. label the tube with a sharpie.
+Mix at least twice the amount you need and save the paint in the 1.5ml Eppendorf tubes and label the tubes with a sharpie.

-Blue - pretty much cyan, they use the same pigment for blue anyways.
+Blue - Pretty much cyan, they use a very similar pigment.

 Purple - 2:1 magenta + blue